stijnvanhulle/css-vars-loader/README.md

 Type: `file`
 Default: `undefined`

-The file where you want to append the css variables
+The file where you want to append the css variables, see [ResourcePath](https://webpack.js.org/api/loaders/#thisresourcepath) for path format

 **webpack.config.js**